Baptism in Martin Luther’s Theology

 It is thus impossible for baptism to remain “merely” a symbol or a sign without an ontological impact.
 This is a consistent emphasis of Luther, and it is founded in his conviction of the centrality of the Word.
 Because of the agency of the Word, baptism necessarily conveys nothing less than God: “Therefore it is not simply a natural water, but a divine, heavenly, holy and blessed water—praise it in any other terms you can—all by virtue of the Word, which is a heavenly, holy Word that no one can sufficiently extol, for it contains and conveys all that is God’s.”39

 When considering how baptism brings God to human life, Luther returns to Jesus’ words—and model—on what his followers should do.
 Luther points out that just like the Holy Spirit came upon him in baptism, God comes to dwell in the baptized.
-This is made possible because of Christ’s incarnation: in agreement with the Council of Chalcedon’s (451) articulation, Luther explains that from Christ’s two natures in one being the possibility of the ontological communication between human and divine can take place.
-This gift (invisible to the human eye) results in a transformation and bears its fruits in human life.
+This is made possible because of Christ’s incarnation: in agreement with the Council of Chalcedon’s (451) articulation, Luther explains that, because of Christ’s two natures in a single being, the possibility of ontological communication between human and divine can occur.
+This gift (invisible to the human eye) results in a transformation and bears fruit in human life.

 There are requirements for the divine act to work.
 “This is the reason why these two things are done in baptism; the body has water poured over it, because all it can receive is the water, and in addition to the Word is spoken so that the soul may receive it.
 Because the water and the Word together constitute one baptism, both body and soul shall be saved and live forever: the soul through the Word in which it believes, the body because it is united with the soul and apprehends baptism in the only way it can.”40 With these criteria, humble water can become a transformative divine sign.41

 Justification in Baptism: Personal Transformation